HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 The Stoplight System is the safewords of HexCorp.
 They override any configurations that might be currently in effect and the HexCorp Mxtress AI will not alter or change any messages that contain any of the following emojis:

-- `Green (emoji name :green_circle:)`: Everything's going fine and there's no discomfort.
+- `Green (emoji name :green_circle:)`: Everything is going fine and there is no discomfort.
-- `Yellow (emoji name :yellow_circle)`: There's discomfort try something else, or change topic.
+- `Yellow (emoji name :yellow_circle)`: There is discomfort try something else, or change topic.
 - `Red (emoji name :red_circle:)`: This needs to stop immediately.
 Great discomfort.
-- `Clock(emoji name :alarm_clock)`: This not only needs to stop immediately but moderators will also be alerted to the conversation.
+- `Clock (emoji name :alarm_clock)`: This not only needs to stop immediately but moderators will also be alerted to the conversation.

 ## Ask the Hive Mxtress AI

+Any member of the server can ask the Mxtress AI a question and it will respond.
+Such questions need to mention the AI and end in a question mark.

+Example:
+`@HexCorp Mxtress AI Are drones really cute?`

 ## hc!emote
 Also known as: `hc!bigtext`, `hc!big`